Summary

 Score: 9 / 10

-“Remarkably capable in almost every area, the BMW iX is expensive to buy, but is one of the best electric cars on sale today.”
+“Remarkably capable in almost every area, the BMW iX is expensive to buy, but is a deeply impressive all-electric family SUV.”

 Read review